Robust inverse material design with physical guarantees using the Voigt-Reuss Net: Application to 3D linear mechanical homogenization

 For each microstructure, we draw triples $(\pi_1,\pi_2,\pi_3)$.
 We then solve periodic linear elasticity problems using our FFT-based homogenization code (FANS~\cite{FANS_github,Leuschner2017}) to obtain the effective elasticity tensor $\ol{\ull{C}}$ for $K_1=1$ (physical units are recovered by subsequent scaling by $K_1$).
-Overall, $1.18$ million microstructure-material combinations were considered.
+Overall, $1.18$ million microstructure-material combinations were considered, and for each of these, six simulations comprising $21.2$ million degrees of freedom were executed.
 The data were split into train/validation/test, see also~\cref{tab:3d_mech_datasets}.

-In the~\cref{fig:moduli_ratios} (Left), an Ashby-style scatter of individual engineering materials (elastomers, polymers, woods/foams, concretes, composites, metals, glasses/ceramics, ultra-stiff refractories) in the $(K,G)$ plane.
+In the~\cref{fig:moduli_ratios} (Left), an Ashby-style scatter of individual engineering materials (elastomers, polymers, woods/foams, concretes, composites, metals, glasses/ceramics) is shown in the $(K, G)$ plane.
 The cloud is narrowly confined between lines $G \approx \alpha K$ with $\alpha = 3(1-2\nu)/(2(1+\nu))$ induced by the isotropic relation $G/K = 3(1-2\nu)/(2(1+\nu))$, i.e., material points fall on a low-dimensional manifold parameterized mainly by Poisson's ratio $\nu$.
 Typical ranges ($\nu\approx0.15$--0.35 for metals/ceramics, higher for many polymers, very high for near-incompressible elastomers) generate $\alpha$ spanning $\sim 10^{-2}$ (rubbery, nearly incompressible) to $\sim 1$ (low $\nu$ ceramics), which explains the visually linear alignment.
 In the~\cref{fig:moduli_ratios} (Right), the plotted binary material pairs (each shown twice by swapping phase roles) inherit this proportional structure: both $K$- and $G$-contrasts largely move along similar $G=\alpha K$ rays because each constituent's Poisson ratio sits in the physically admissible band.
 Expressed in our non-dimensional parameters, this panel maps directly to the contrast plane $(1/\pi_1,\pi_2/\pi_3) = (K_1/K_2, G_1/G_2)$.
 The real pairs cluster within a corridor already densely covered by our log-uniform sampling $\pi_i \in [10^{-2},10^{2}]$; hence the training set spans (i) the physically prevalent region occupied by established engineering materials, (ii) high-contrast extrapolations (extreme $K$ or $G$ mismatch), and (iii) regimes approaching near-incompressibility (very small $G/K$).